fraunhoferfokus/particity/README.md

  - The original [project announcement](https://www.oeffentliche-it.de/mitmachboerse) at the Kompetenzzentrum Öffentliche IT (german only)

 ## Demo site
-The demo site is currently hosted over [here](http://193.175.133.70), hosted by the [Kompetenzzentrum Öffentliche IT](https://www.oeffentliche-it.de)
+A demo site is available over [here](http://193.175.133.70), hosted by the [Kompetenzzentrum Öffentliche IT](https://www.oeffentliche-it.de)

 Username | Password  | Role
 ---------|-----------|-----